Joanne Neilson

 Patricia Fantillo

-Patricia is an Herbalist and forever a student of nature.
-She joined the FVC as the Coordinator of Volunteers in the Spring of 2023.
-Patricia’s love for plants began in her great grandmother’s garden when Patricia was a little girl.
+Patricia is a Herbalist and forever a student of nature.
+She joined the FVC in the Spring of 2023.
+Patricia’s love for plants began in her great-grandmother’s garden when Patricia was a little girl.
 As an adult she has her own garden and grows herbs, vegetables, fruit, and native plant species.
 Patricia has completed two courses at BCIT on native plant identification and soil assessment.
-She is currently studying herbal medicine with Commonwealth Centre for Holistic Herbalism and at Evolutionary Herbalism.
+She is currently studying herbal medicine at the Commonwealth Centre for Holistic Herbalism and Evolutionary Herbalism.
 Her passion for plants, the earth, and her need to help people is intertwined.
 When Patricia isn’t working or in her garden she is out exploring trails within the Fraser Valley.

 Optu